jjgrinwis/terraform-simple-property/README.md

 ### Required Variables

+All defined variables have a default value.
+They can be overwritten using the local terraform.tfvars file or set variables in TF cloud.

-Copy and customize the `terraform.tfvars` file:
+Copy and customize the `terraform.tfvars` file if you want to use other

 ```hcl
 # Akamai group name